Tijndagamer/PGPost/docs/protocol.md

 ------------------

 The server will make available the signature files to allow for other users to verify the content individually.
+This allows users to confirm the legitimacy of the server's content.

 1.3 Benefits
 ------------

 This protocol allows for most of the cryptographic calculations to be executed on the client's computer, thanks to the OpenPGP protocol.
-As a result, users don't need to trust the server as much as in the current model.
+As a result, users don't need to trust the server as much as in the model used by most other websites.